 Can you pick out all the variations in this lovely fish?
 It definitely has veil genes in its makeup, as well as blushing cheeks.
-The blushing is due to a lack of pigmentation, which allows the redness of the gills to show through.
 This fish also displays dusky black edges to the fins.
-Blushing Angelfish are among the most difficult to breed and are very sensitive to water conditions.
-Their beauty more than makes up for the extra effort required to keep them.Continue to 6 of 11 below.
+Blushing angelfish are among the most difficult to breed and are very sensitive to water conditions.
+But their beauty more than makes up for the extra effort required to keep them.Continue to 10 of 13 below.

 Golden Marble Angelfish

-Who wouldn't want this gorgeous pair of Golden Marble Angelfish?
-Marbled Angels have been around since the late 1960s, and show a wide range of marbled markings.
-Both of these fish have strong Golden traits with a slight variance; the fish on the left has far more black than the one the right, and the fish on the right shows blushing cheeks.
-Gold Marbles are often called Koi Angels.Continue to 8 of 11 below.
+Who wouldn't want this gorgeous pair of golden marble angelfish?
+Marbled angels have been around since the late 1960s, and show a wide range of marbling in the color markings—no two fish will be exactly alike.
+Here, both fish have strong golden traits with a slight variance—the fish on the left has far more black than the one the right, and the fish on the right shows blushing cheeks.
+Gold marbles are often considered a type of koi angelfish.Continue to 13 of 13 below.

-Now here is a classic pair-Gold and Silver Angels.
-Note that the Silver Angelfish has only two stripes, which is an interesting variation.
-You can also see the difference in the eyes.
-Gold Angels will rarely sport red eyes, while Silver Angels usually do.
+Now here is a classic pair—a gold and a silver angel together.
+Note that the silver angelfish has only two stripes, a somewhat unusual and interesting variation.
+You can also see the difference in the eye—gold angels rarely sport red eyes, while silver angels usually do.